Occupation Definitions influence insurance cost and benefit

 Taking our advice

-The experienced advisers at Continuum Financial Planners Pty Ltd have dealt with the main insurers over an extensive period of time – and with clients who have a range of specific needs and challenges to putting their protection in place.
-To meet with one of our team, call our office (on 07-34213456), or use our website Contact Us facility for prompt and efficient attention.
+The experienced advisers at Continuum Financial Planners Pty Ltd have dealt with the main Australian insurers over an extensive period of time.
+The clients we have represented have a range of specific needs and challenges for which protection has been provided.

-Our advisers work to the mantra that – ‘we listen, we understand; and we have solutions’: arrange that meeting for personalised, professional wealth management advice tailored to your needs.
+Our advisers work to the mantra that – ‘we listen, we understand; and we have solutions’.
+Arrange your meeting for personalised, professional wealth management advice tailored to your needs.

 Other general information about TPD and IP insurance policies